ITClubPulchowk/campus-scripts/Navigable/README.md

 ![ram](ss/wss2.png)

-### 2. Go to downloaded file and run SETUP file
+### 2. Run SETUP file

-Then go inside the Directory insde the Downloaded File.
+Then go to the Directory inside the Downloaded File.
 Here its inside `../Documents/Navigable`

 And then enter the command as follow.
 [Note your system should have python installed (Obviously!)]